 I am an associate professor of Industrial Engineering at the University of Massachusetts (UMass) at Amherst.
 I joined UMass in the Fall of 2008.
-I obtained my PhD in Industrial Engineering at Arizona State University in August 2006.
+I received my PhD in Industrial Engineering at Arizona State University in August 2006.
 My dissertation work was on scheduling problems broadly motivated by the wafer fabrication stage of semiconductor manufacturing.
-I was advised by John Fowler and Ahmet Keha.

 (1) Improving the ability of patients to see their primary care physicians in a timely manner.